bashward/ChatVerse/README.md

 ```

 ## Notes
 - This MVP is deliberately compact and readable.
-It aims to “just work” once Supabase URL + anon key are set, without any third-party billing.
+It aims to once Supabase URL + anon key are set, without any third-party billing.
 - Storage & cron policies are minimal for demo; adapt before production.